sameeerjadhav/LegalLens-AI/README.md

 ## 📧 Contact

 **Sameer Narendra Jadhav**
-Capstone Project - AI-Powered Contract Review System
+LegalLens AI - Multi-Agent Contract Review System

 For questions or feedback, please open an issue on GitHub.